- You are here

 The Tutoring System

 Every Post 16 student will be part of a tutor group with an assigned tutor who has responsibility for overseeing students’ progress.
 Deciding on academic targets, discussing progress and working on applications to university or college are undertaken in conjunction with the tutor.
-In addition, there is a Post 16 Assistant Principal who has overall responsibility for the welfare of students and whose main responsibility is the academic progress of students.
+In addition, there is a member of senior staff who has overall responsibility for the welfare of students and whose main responsibility is the academic progress of students.

 Personal, Social and Health Education (PSHE)